hansa/UCloset3D/README.md

 # UCloset3D

 This is a demo Angular application for experimenting with a virtual closet experience.
-It includes placeholder integrations for external services such as Ready Player Me, Remove.bg and Firebase.
+It now integrates with real services such as 3DLOOK for avatar generation, Remove.bg for background removal and Firebase for storage.

 ## Setup